sparisi/gym_gridworlds/README.md

 import gym_gridworlds
 env = gymnasium.make("Gym-Gridworlds/Full-4x5-v0", random_action_prob=0.1, reward_noise_std=0.05)
 ```
-the agent's action will fail with 10% probability and a random one will be performed instead,
+This makes the environment take a random action (instead of the action passed by
-and Gaussian noise with 0.05 standard deviation is added to the reward.
+the agent) with 10% probability, and Gaussian noise with 0.05 standard deviation
+is added to the reward.

 &#10148; <strong>POMDP</strong>
 To turn the MDP into a POMDP and learn from partially-observable pixels, make
-the environment with `view_radius=1` (or any integer) argument.
+the environment with `view_radius=1` (or any integer).
 This way, only
 the tiles close to the agent (within the view radius) will be visible, while
 far away tiles will be masked by white noise.
 For example,
 this is the partially-observable version of the `Full-4x5-v0` gridworld above.